Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Analysis of the 0l channel

 \section{Analysis of the \texorpdfstring{$0\Pell$}{0l} channel}

 The analysis in the $0\Pell$ channel considers all major Higgs boson production processes (ggF, VBF, \VH, and \ttH) decaying into final states without a lepton (\Hfourq, \Hthreeq) or with a lepton that fails the isolation requirements (\Hlqq).
-Four orthogonal SRs are defined, with background predictions derived from a combination of control region (CR) in data and simulation.
+Four orthogonal SRs are defined, with background predictions derived from a combination of control regions (CRs) in data and simulation.